Nerve pain or more accurately known as “peripheral neuropathy” are a group of pain symptoms that affect people who are diabetic.

 One thing I did find out about the product is that it has been developed by a chiropractor Dr. Darren Kalanj.
 His specialty involves treating people who suffer from chronic pain.
 His lifetime of experience encouraged him to develop a neuropathy supplement for his patients that would provide them relief from their nerve pain.

-Peripheral neuropathy is caused by a deficiency of vitamin B. Nerve Aid contains a whole lot of B vitamins and more.
+Peripheral neuropathy is caused by a deficiency of vitamin B. The formula contains a whole lot of B vitamins and more.
 The most important ingredient in this supplement is vitamin B1 (Benfotiamine).
 This vitamin becomes active once it enters the blood stream, and it provides instant relief from pain.

 Nerve Aid targets the three main causes of nerve pain: